-Artist printmaker Mark Graver (MA Printmaking Camberwell, London) offers Nontoxic Printmaking courses from the Wharepuke Print Studio and Gallery in Kerikeri, Bay of Islands, New Zealand.
+Artist printmaker Mark Graver (MA Printmaking Camberwell College of Arts, London) offers Non-Toxic Printmaking courses, workshops, international artist residencies and professional development opportunities from the Wharepuke Print Studio in Kerikeri, Bay of Islands, New Zealand.

 Established in 2006 the Wharepuke Print Studio is New Zealand’s only dedicated nontoxic printmaking workshop specialising in Acrylic Resist Etching.